-The issue of development occurring outside district boundaries has impacted local fire districts that continue to provide services without being reimbursed.
-This has further been complicated by changes to the State Subdivision Map Act, which now requires that all subdivision of parcels located in the State Responsibility Area (SRA) receive structural fire protection from a public agency or from another entity organized solely to provide fire protection services that is monitored and funded by a county or other public entity (Government Code Section 66474.02).
+The issue of development outside district boundaries has impacted local fire districts, in that they often extend services to those areas without being reimbursed.
+This has further been complicated by State Subdivision Map Act changes, which now requires that all subdivision of parcels located in the State Responsibility Area (SRA) receive structural fire protection from a public agency or from another entity organized solely to provide fire protection services (Government Code Section 66474.02).